nmdanny-uni/webdata_test/README.md

 If you have technical issues running the tests or think there's a problem with their correctness, please create a Github issue.

-Regarding tokenization, I used the `\W++` regex pattern and [Unicode mode](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html#UNICODE_CHARACTER_CLASS) to split the text into tokens, and don't consider an empty string as a token.
+Regarding tokenization, I used the `[^A-Za-z0-9]++` regex pattern to determine what is not a number/letter, and don't consider an empty string as a token.